What’s your money strategy? Do you even have one?

 These are questions that every person who makes money must answer.

 Let’s face it.
-If you want to retire comfortable (I’m not even talking about living a luxurious lifestyle), you need to get rich.
+If you want to retire comfortably (I’m not even talking about living a luxurious lifestyle), you need to get rich.

 And the 8 books that I recommend in this article will help you to do that.
 Read them and you’ll never have to worry about personal finance again.